 Indonesia is generally a safe country with minimal crime.
 Thieves are more prevalent in big cities, but please take the usual precautions to protect valuables such as passports, money, phones and cameras anywhere you go.
 Agree a price in advance for all services.

 Despite living alongside tigers, bears, snakes and spiders, the Green Life reserve is not a dangerous place as long as sensible precautions are taken.
-All volunteers will be given safety advice on arrival.
+All VISITORS OF PROJECT will be given safety advice on arrival.

-We advise volunteers to bring a basic first aid kit, but it is important that anyone requiring specific medication brings an adequate supply with them.
+We advise VISITORS OF PROJECT to bring a basic first aid kit, but it is important that anyone requiring specific medication bring an adequate supply with them.
 It is not recommended that anyone who might suffer a life-threatening allergic reaction come to the Green life reserve.

-Vaccinations: only hepatitis A, B, tetanus and typhoid are required.
+Vaccinations: only hepatitis A, B, tetanus and typhoid are recommended, not mandatory.
+Please consider this carefully before traveling.

 Mosquitos are present on the reserve but they are unlikely to carry malaria.
 They are most active at dawn and dusk so we recommend the wearing of long sleeves and trousers at these times with insect repellent used on any exposed skin.